 worry not for this work will also generate controversy.

 When giving a talk in Santa Fe, New Mexico, someone asked who in today’s world would I compare Geronimo to?
-I said, “Osama bin Laden (he was still alive and a threat to the U.S.).”
-The person who asked the question was outraged.
+I said, “Osama bin Laden.”
+He was still alive then and a threat to the U.S. The person who asked the question was outraged.
 I told her that bin Laden and Geronimo are/were the bogeyman, an embodiment of terror.
 I bring this up for one reason—there are two sides to every story.
 What was the U.S. military to Geronimo or bin Laden?
 Only they can tell you …

 |Trust me, Sand Creek and the Tragic End of a Lifeway

 will be a special treat for those not in love with my writing.
 For those of